phuang1024/BMusic/docs/components/animator.rst

 `Keyframes <https://docs.blender.org/manual/en/latest/animation/keyframes/index.html>`_
 to do animation.

+Keyframes set the *value* of a property at a certain *frame*.

+Blender automatically interpolates between two keyframes to create a smooth transition.

+For example, if you have two keyframes on frames 0 and 100 (and no keyframes in between), Blender will smoothly transition the value from the first to the second over the course of the 100 frames.

+This removes the need to set a value for every frame.
+Instead, set the extremes, and Blender will fill in the rest.

-Keyframes can be loosely thought of as containing:
+Keyframes can be thought of as containing the following information:

-- Frame: When in time the keyframe is.
+- Frame: When in time the keyframe occurs.
 - Value: The value of the property (e.g. location) at that frame.
 - Handle: How the curve is interpolated between this keyframe and the next.
 - Type: An organizational tag for the keyframe.